 The first month of the new year is already in the books!
 Hopefully the adage “as goes January, so goes the year” holds true after a nice start to 2023.
 Obviously there is a long way to go and many hurdles stand in the way of positive returns for the full year, but a good start is always welcome!

 As we enter our fourth month in Mesa, AZ it is clear to us that we will never agree to this type of work-camping structure in the future.
 We covered the different types of work-camping structures, and our current agreement, in our November 2022 Financial Update blog if you would like to take a look back.
 We won’t rehash all of that here, but let’s just say that the longer we stay here the more obvious it becomes that it’s not worth what we get in return.
 And the rate increase that took place at the start of the new year is only making matters worse.

-Welcome to another edition of our campground review series.
-In this edition we will be reviewing Distant Drums RV Resort in Camp Verde, Arizona.
+Welcome back to another edition of our campground review series!
+In this edition we will provide a campground review of Waters Edge RV Resort located in Vinita, OK.

 This was our first visit to Waters Edge and it was a location we were really looking forward to visiting as the thought of spending a month on the shores of a beautiful lake sounded wonderful and relaxing!
 But as we have said before, you never know what you are going to get until you arrive at the campground and get settled.
 Hopefully this wouldn’t be a case of a skilled professional photographer making a questionable place look like a 5 star resort!